 Screen Resolution Converter

-Calculate pixels per inch (PPI) from screen size and resolution.
+Calculate pixels per inch (PPI) from screen diagonal and resolution.

 Enter your screen resolution and size to calculate pixel density.